London Contemporary Dance Theatre

 LCDT won the 1975 Evening Standard Award for Outstanding Achievement In Ballet and Olivier Awards on three occasions: in 1978, 1989–1990 and 1994.

+Cohan retired as LCDT's full-time artistic director in 1983 after the company’s successful first appearance at the Brooklyn Academy of Music in New York.
+He remained with the company on a half-yearly basis.
+Both Dan Wagoner, American dancer/choreographer, and Nancy Duncan, producer, then undertook the artistic directorship.

 The company closed in 1994 when The Place refocused its work, creating the Richard Alston Dance Company, and developing a bigger presenting programme for the Robin Howard Dance Theatre.

 London Contemporary Dance School was originally conceived to train dancers for the company, and awarded its first degree in practical dance in 1982.
 The School is still in operation as part of The Place.